runtimeverification/michelson-semantics/michelson.md

 duplicated.
 Special attention is required for container-types because duplicating a container with ticket effectively also duplicates the ticket itself.

-TODO: The reference is a bit unclear with respect to container-types.
-Tickets cannot appear inside sets because they are not comparable.
-However, the case with lists and pairs is less clear.
-The reference says that these types are duplicable, but this seems to be inaccurate/unintentional.
-What about lambdas?

 ```k
   syntax Bool ::= #IsDuplicable(TypeName) [function, functional]